Updated: Jul 15

 Quick water rinse of any skin coming in direct contact with glyphosate,

-Glyphosate should be used for low-volume, household lawn care only... no high-volume farm use.
+Glyphosate should be used for low-volume, household lawn care only... not high-volume farm use.
 Low-volume usage ensures safety for both humans and our environment.

 Two primary lawn chemical classes are in scope for this article.
 That is non-selective WK and selective WK.

 First, let's discuss weeds.
 Most people do not think much about weeds.
 They think of them as unwanted plant material.
-More specifically, weeds can be either plant-relative or location-relative.
+In the relative context - "One person's weed is another person's desired plant."
+More specifically, weeds can be geography-relative, yard location-relative, or other.
 This means people may differ in what they consider a weed.

-Plant-relative weeds: There are some northern U.S. perennial grasses, like bermudagrass, that are considered invasive weeds.
+Geography-relative weeds: There are some northern U.S. perennial grasses, like bermudagrass, that are considered invasive weeds.
 In the southern U.S., bermudagrass may be suitable as the lawn.
-Location-relative weeds: Pachysandra is a relatively invasive ground cover, suitable for low-light areas.
+Yard location-relative weeds: Pachysandra is a relatively invasive ground cover, suitable for low-light areas.
 Located within its borders, pachysandra is a desired ground cover, outside its borders, pachysandra is a difficult weed.